TrueCrypt: Independent implementations

 There is an independent, compatible implementation, tcplay, for DragonFly BSD and Linux.

 The Dm-crypt module included in default Linux kernel supports a TrueCrypt target called "tcw" since Linux version 3.13.

 Encryption scheme

 Algorithms

 Individual ciphers supported by TrueCrypt are AES, Serpent, and Twofish.
 Additionally, five different combinations of cascaded algorithms are available: AES-Twofish, AES-Twofish-Serpent, Serpent-AES, Serpent-Twofish-AES and Twofish-Serpent.
 The cryptographic hash functions available for use in TrueCrypt are RIPEMD-160, SHA-512, and Whirlpool.
+Early versions of TrueCrypt until 2007 also supported the block ciphers Blowfish, CAST-128, TDEA and IDEA; but these were deprecated due to having relatively lower 64-bit security and patent licensing issues.

+The practical security provided by TrueCrypt depends altogether on the applied encyption algorithms and their different weaknesses.
+TrueCrypt by itself offers no extra protection against a weak trusted algorithm.

 Modes of operation

 TrueCrypt currently uses the XTS mode of operation.
 Prior to this, TrueCrypt used LRW mode in versions 4.1 through 4.3a, and CBC mode in versions 4.0 and earlier.
 XTS mode is thought to be more secure than LRW mode, which in turn is more secure than CBC mode.

 Although new volumes can only be created in XTS mode, TrueCrypt is backward compatible with older volumes using LRW mode and CBC mode.
 Later versions produce a security warning when mounting CBC mode volumes and recommend that they be replaced with new volumes in XTS mode.